barkerest/IntelligentData/README.md

 * __Tracking Interfaces__
   Building on the auto-update and runtime defaults, there are ITrackedEntity interfaces available that automatically setup specific properties to track date/time and user information.
+* __Concurrent Versioned Interfaces__
+  Define entities with 64-bit version tracking properties just by implementing the interface.
+  The context takes care of updating the property on save and tracking the original value for concurrency checking.

 ## Usage